gardener/documentation/hugo/content/050-tutorials/content/howto/debug-a-pod/_index.md

 ```

-## Too high resource consumption (memory and/or CPU) or too strict quota settings
+## Too high resource consumption or too strict quota settings

 You can optionally specify the amount of memory and/or CPU your container gets during runtime.
 In case these settings are missing,
 the default requests settings are taken: CPU: 0m (in Milli CPU) and RAM: 0Gi which indicate no other limits than the
 ones of the node(s) itself.
-More details e.g. about to configure limits see e.g. [Configure Default Memory Requests and
+Find more details in [Configure Default Memory Requests and
 Limits for a Namespace](https://kubernetes.io/docs/tasks/administer-cluster/memory-default-namespace/),

 In case your application needs more resources, Kubernetes distinguishes between `requests` and `limit` settings: `requests`
 specify the guaranteed amount of resource, whereas `limit` tells Kubernetes the maximum amount of resource the container might
 need.
 Mathematically both settings could be described by the relation `0 <= requests <= limit`.
 For both settings you need to
-consider the total amount of resources your nodes provide.
+consider the total amount of resources the available nodes provide.
 For a detailed description of the concept see [Resource Quality of
 Service in Kubernetes](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/resource-qos.md).

-Use `kubectl describe nodes` to get a first overview of the resource consumption in your cluster.
+Use `kubectl describe nodes` to get a first overview of the resource consumption of your cluster.
 Of special interest are the
 figures indicating the amount of CPU and Memory Requests at the bottom of the output.

 The next example demonstrates what happens in case the CPU request is too high in order to be managed by your cluster.